 click here for a pdf version of this destination write-up - easier to print - no photos

-We have cherry picked some exciting places with superb birds close by, making this trip a memorable holiday and not an extreme expedition.
+We have cherry picked some exciting places with superb birds close by, making this trip a marvellous holiday and not an extreme expedition.
 We take short flights (some by private charter) to remote, but very good quality lodges that even have birds of paradise visiting their gardens!
 We can also witness the tribal cultures that fascinated the likes of Wallace and Attenborough.
-We can visit the famous Huli tribe and see how they used to make their amazing head-dresses; or the mudmen whose masks are the most fearsome of all.
+We can visit the photogenic Anji people, and the famous Huli tribe and see how they used to make their amazing head-dresses.
 Some of our guides can tell you about the days when their fathers waged war and ate their enemies, but don’t worry, this was in the 1950’s.
-On our recce, we found the people charming, we never saw a leech nor many mosquitoes, the accommodation was first class and Homo sapiens was not on any menu we looked at!
+On our previous trips, we found the people charming, we have never seen a leech nor many mosquitoes, the accommodation was first class and Homo sapiens was not on any menu that we have looked at!

 We will begin our trip in Port Moresby where we will look for the Raggiana Bird of Paradise in Varirata National Park.
 From here, we will fly to Mount Hagen, home of the Sicklebills and Superb Bird of Paradise.
 Our private plane will take us to a beautiful lodge at Karawari in the Sepik River Region, where we will explore the area from the comfort of our own boat.
-The next hop is to Ambua in the Southern Highlands, before a final night’s rest at Loloata Island.
-There is also a chance to extend your tour by joining us in Bali, Java, Flores and Komodo Island.
+The next hop is to Ambua in the Southern Highlands, before a final night’s rest at Port Moresby.

 Our flight arrives at the capital of Papua New Guinea.
 We have two nights to recharge our batteries, but there are great things to see.
 A visit to the university campus should yield the cryptic Papuan Frogmouth, while a wide variety of Australian wetland species include Comb-crested Jacana, Radjah Shelduck, Dusky Moorhen, Spotted Whistling Ducks, Australian Ibis, Masked Lapwing and Australasian Grebe.
 A day at Varirata National Park gives us the chance to see displaying Raggiana Bird of Paradise, perhaps the most iconic bird of their family.
 The Barred Owlet Nightjar roosts in hollow branches, Papuan Needletails fly overhead and a Paradise Kingfisher may dart by.
 The Hooded Pitohui can also be found here.
 The recent discovery that it has evolved poisonous skin and feathers that are able to kill creatures the size of a mouse underlines just how otherworldly this place is.